backdrop-contrib/values/README.txt

 Dependencies
 ============
 This module can be used by itself.
 However, exporting capabilities are provided by enabling the Chaos tools suite module (ctools).
+In order to import ctools exports, users must have the "Use CTools importer" trusted permission.

 To do
 =====